Richmond Park: Georgian alterations

 In 1751, Caroline's daughter Princess Amelia became ranger of Richmond Park after the death of Robert Walpole.
-Immediately afterwards, the Princess caused major public uproar by closing the park to the public, only allowing a few close friends and those with special permits to enter.
+Immediately afterwards, the Princess caused public uproar by closing the park to the public, only allowing a few friends and those with special permits to enter.
 This continued until 1758, when a local brewer, John Lewis, took the gatekeeper, who had stopped him from entering the park, to court.
 The court ruled in favour of Lewis, citing the fact that, when Charles I enclosed the park in the 17th century, he allowed the public right of way in the park.
 Princess Amelia was forced to lift the restrictions.

 19th century

-Full right of public access to the park was confirmed by Act of Parliament in 1872.
-However, people were no longer given the right to remove firewood; this is still the case and helps in preserving the park.